 The glue that keeps it all together, the magic – community.
 The only reason we do this, to share with others, things we are thinking, doing and considering.
 What a great way to meet new people, help encourage them and share in their victories.

-It’s great to see when people are considering taking part in the 30 in 30 challenge – some of the first things you hear is, “Well I’m not sure if I have that much content”, or “I’m not sure I can do the full 30 days”.
-Then you see the community reply with “Write about anything” – just write, write about things you enjoy and it’s ok to miss days, no one is going to hold you to it.
+It’s great to see when people are considering taking part in the 30 in 30 challenge – some of the first things you hear is, “Well I’m not sure if I have that much content”, or “I’m not sure if I can do the full 30 days”.
+Then you see the community reply with “Write about anything” – just write, write about things you enjoy, and it’s ok to miss days, no one is going to hold you to it.

 We are all in this together and are standing on each other’s shoulders.
-I will leave you with this – Do your best, Do what you can and always look to your left and your right for help, we are all right there with you.
+I will leave you with this – Do your best, do what you can and always look to your left and your right for help, we are all right there with you.

-Let me know on Twitter what you think about writing online for 30 days straight.
+Please let me know on Twitter what you think about writing online for 30 days straight.